Entanglement, Soft Modes, and Celestial Holography: Entanglement

 where $(\celLap)^{-1}$ denotes convolution with the celestial Green's function \cite{Note1}.
-This closely matches the edge mode action of \cite{Donnelly:2014fua,Donnelly:2015hxa}, despite their entangling surfaces being in the spacetime interior.
-Of course, the agreement is natural from the Einstein universe perspective.
+The similarity to the edge mode action of \cite{Donnelly:2014fua,Donnelly:2015hxa}, despite their focus on the spacetime interior, is natural from the Einstein universe perspective.